TCG Ultimate Golf Buddy Trips - North Dakota

 🍺 Drink:

-For a town option after golf, Phat Fish Brewing in Dickinson is a good brewery stop highlighted by local tourism.
+For an in-town option after golf, Phat Fish Brewing in Dickinson is a good brewery stop for craft beer afficianados.

 🚗 Drive after golf:

-Why last: It gives you a strong finish in the largest city on your route, which is ideal for one final dinner and drinks night before the shortest return drive back to the Twin Cities.
+It gives you a strong finish in the largest city on your route, which is ideal for one final round before the 5.5 hour return drive back to the Twin Cities.
 Hawktree is an award-winning links-style course known for big elevation change, Burnt Creek, and its distinctive black coal-slag bunkers.
-The official club site calls it award-winning, and outside course reviewers consistently flag the dramatic movement and visual punch.

 🏠 Stay: